by Trevor A. Flood, MD FRCPC

 When multiple tumours are found, they are usually of the same type.
 For example, they are all clear cell renal cell carcinomas.
 However, different types of tumours can also be found in the same kidney.
 In that case, your report will list and describe each type of tumour found.

-Necrosis is a form of cell death and it commonly occurs in malignant (cancerous) tumours.
+Necrosis is a form of cell death and it commonly occurs in cancerous tumours.
 Your pathologist will closely examine the tumour for evidence of necrosis.
 The presence of necrosis is important because it is associated with a worse prognosis.

-The normal kidney sits near the back of the body and it is surrounded by fat.
+The normal kidney sits near the back of the body and is surrounded by fat.
 The adrenal gland sits directly above the kidney and the bladder is attached to the kidney by a long thin tube called the ureter which connects to the kidney in a region called the ‘renal sinus’.
 Clear cell renal cell carcinoma starts inside the kidney but as it grows, it can extend into any of these structures and organs.
+The growth of the tumour into surrounding organs is called tumour extension.

 Your pathologist will carefully examine the specimen for any evidence of tumour extension and all structures or organs involved will be listed in your report.
 Tumour extension into any of these structures or organs is important because it is associated with a worse prognosis and it is also used to determine the pathologic stage (see Pathologic stage below).